bisq-network/compensation/ISSUE_TEMPLATE.md

 ## Contributions in progress

-> _Provide links to work you're involved with that is still [in progress](https://github.com/bisq-network/proposals/issues/19). **This section is optional (the parser ignores it),** and is for your own benefit in keeping track of what you're doing and keeping other contributors up to date with the same._
+> _Provide links to work you're involved with that is still [in progress](https://github.com/bisq-network/proposals/issues/19). **This section is optional (the linter ignores it),** and is for your own benefit in keeping track of what you're doing and keeping other contributors up to date with the same._